 |

-Andi Trinidad (they/them) (atrin032@ucr.edu) is a Ph.D. student in the English department pursuing a Designated Emphasis in Southeast Asian Studies.
-They hold a B.A. in Gender, Ethnic, and Multicultural Studies from California State Polytechnic University, Pomona.
-Andi’s current research interests include aesthetics, biopolitics, contemporary queer cultural productions, diaspora, homonationalism, the Philippines, Thailand, and Southeast Asia. |
+Drew Trinidad (they/them) (atrin032@ucr.edu) is a Ph.D. student in the English department pursuing a Designated Emphasis in Southeast Asian Studies.
+Their research interests include aesthetics, affect, contemporary queer cultural productions, diaspora, visual studies, the Philippines, Thailand, and Southeast Asia.
+They are interested in queer Asian diasporic desire mapped through diasporic consumption of queer medias and literatures from East Asia, Southeast Asia, North America and Australia. |

 |